 In 1998, Buddy built a new location at 44th and Gore Boulevard in Lawton.
 This new branch would be the first step in a plan for growth and acquisition, the likes of which the bank had not experienced in its almost 100-year history.
 To further demonstrate his intentions, Green purchased Lawton’s old Public Service Company building and completely renovated it to become the Bank’s flagship location.

 As the Bank’s reach and customer base grew, it became apparent that it was time for a new name – one that would unite the communities it serves.
 In 2002, the Bank of Elgin became Liberty National Bank, representing the communities of Lawton, Elgin, and Medicine Park.

 By 2013, Liberty National Bank’s assets topped $250 million.
-That same year, Liberty acquired Chickasha Bank & Trust Company, bringing total assets to $430 million and nine locations across Southwest Oklahoma.
+That same year, Liberty acquired Chickasha Bank & Trust Company, bringing total assets to $430 million.

-Liberty National Bank remains under the ownership of the Green Family and proud employee shareholders.
-Today, LNB serves customers all across Oklahoma and North Texas with locations in Lawton, Chickasha, Elgin, Blanchard, Medicine Park, and Apache.
+Liberty National Bank remains under the ownership of the Green Family and proud shareholders.
+Today, LNB serves customers all across Oklahoma and North Texas with locations in Lawton, Chickasha, Elgin, Blanchard, Medicine Park, Apache, and Oklahoma City.

 Through toil and triumph, Liberty National Bank has been instrumental in the growth and success of Oklahoma over the last 119 years.
 Like the people whose livelihood is made in this one-of-a-kind region, Liberty recognizes hard work, can-do attitudes, and helping people get ahead.
 This spirit of shared success means Liberty National Bank is committed to the communities it serves, now more than ever before.